quintesse/door-opener-proxy/README.md

 The script keeps track of unauthorized requests and will block an IP for 5 minutes if 3 failed attempts have been made.

-When run it starts up an endpoint that listens for requests on http://localhost:8080/open and takes just two parameters: a `token` and a `door`:
+When run, it starts up an endpoint that listens for requests on http://localhost:8080/open and takes just two parameters: a `token` and a `door`:

 - **token** - A security token.
 Defined at startup for each user.
 - **door** - A door identifier.
 Possible values are also defined at startup.